Vijaymourya6464/Random-Quote-Generator/README.md

 # Random-Quote-Generator
 A simple Random Quote Generator built with HTML, CSS, and JavaScript.
 This web app displays a new inspirational quote each time you click the button.
 Perfect for learning basic DOM manipulation, randomization, and simple styling

+# 💡Features

+Displays random quotes from a predefined list

+Clean, responsive UI

+Easy to customize or extend with your own quotes